Croston: History

 Croston was founded in the 7th century when St Aidan arrived at the riverside settlements.
 In the absence of a church, a cross was erected as a place of worship.
 The name is derived from the two Old English words 'cross' and 'tūn' (town/homestead/village) and is unique to the village.

 The parish of Croston was formerly far larger than it is today.
 It included Chorley, Much Hoole, Rufford, Bretherton, Mawdesley, Tarleton, Hesketh Bank, Bispham, Walmer Bridge and Ulnes Walton.
 These became independent parishes as a result of a series of separations between 1642 and 1821.

 A charter granted by Edward I in 1283 permitted an annual medieval fair and market to be held on the village green.
 Pre-20th Century maps also depict a castle which is believed to have been of a wooden construction because there is no evidence of a stone structure.

 Croston is twinned with the French town of Azay le Rideau, just south west of Tours, France.
-Azay boasts a French Renaissance chateau, one of the famous chateaux of the Loire, and is a popular tourist hotspot.
+Azay boasts a French Renaissance château, one of the famous châteaux of the Loire, and is a popular tourist hotspot.